Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 pregnancy and birth complications symptoms of depression during pregnancy alcohol and substance use
-Because there are still many other things that can play a role, the U.S. Preventive Services Task Force recommends that you’re screened for symptoms of depression during and after pregnancy, regardless of the presence of contributing factors.
+Because there are still many other things that can play a role, expert guidelines often recommend being aware of and screening for symptoms of depression during and after pregnancy, regardless of the presence of contributing factors.

 Is it postpartum depression or postpartum psychosis?
 Postpartum psychosis is rare and more severe than depression.
 It’s estimated to occur in just 1 to 5 people out of 1,000 who have recently given birth.